Changes in British English pronunciation during the twentieth century

 values for /i/ near to their range of values for their /i:/.
 This is

-not to say that any but a minority of them use the "heavy" /i:/
+not to say that any but a small minority of them used with regularity the "strong" /i:/

-value often accompanied by a degree of diphthongisation that is
+value (sometimes accompanied by a slight degree of diphthongisation) that is

 commonplace in the USA and predominant in Australasia and South Africa.